Carly Manning: 1990–93

 Carly was severely unhappy during her marriage to Victor and he knew she loved his son.
 Victor faked his death and move to Mexico, but after he was found the marriage was annulled and Carly accepted Bo's proposal but they never went through with a legal marriage following their symbolic ceremony.
 Carly began to remember her son whom died shortly after birth and told Bo what was on her mind.
 Bo learned that Carly became pregnant with the child of her boyfriend James, who was using an alias and was really Lawrence Alamain.
 She sought the help of his aunt Vivian Alamain, who secretly faked the child's death after he was born when it was believed he died of hydrocephalus.
 Vivian actually raised him as her own son, Nicholas Alamain.
 Vivian was unhappy at Carly and Nicholas' reunion and attempted to ruin Carly's life by framing her for the deaths of her own patients at the hospital to make Carly seem like an angel of mercy serial killer.
 Vivian injected cleaning fluid into the systems of Carly's terminally ill patients and Carly was considered the culprit.
 Vivian used a herbal medical treatment to place Carly into a coma to appear dead.
 In one of the most stunning plot lines ever to be featured on a daytime soap, Carly awoke in her coffin which was complete with enough essentials after she had been buried alive.
-Eventually, Vivian overcomes her own lapsed reality from the herbs and has Lawrence release her.
-After everyone learned Carly was alive, Lawrence told her he wanted to have a life together with their son.
-Bo and Carly agreed they could no longer make their relationship work and so Carly, Lawrence and Nicholas left town to begin a new life in France.
+Eventually, Vivian overcame her own lapsed reality from the herbs and had Lawrence release her.
+When everyone learned Carly was alive, Lawrence told her he wanted to have a life together with their son.
+After Bo and Carly agreed they could no longer make their relationship work, Carly, Lawrence and Nicholas left town to begin a new life in France.